 Figure 3.
 Prevalence and mean percent relative abundance of the 12 most abundant families weighting all habitats within location, tissue type and foliar developmental stage.
 Families are organized based on abundance, high to low, top to bottom.
 Mean abundance is plotted with error bars representing the standard error. d’ index calculates how specialized the identified taxa are in relation to the 47 plant putative species.
-Denoted with a diamond symbol () are the families with indicator species within the different habitats; and habitat specialization or generalization is indicated by the CLAM test.
+Denoted with a diamond symbol () are the families with indicator species within the different habitats; and habitat specialization is indicated by the CLAM test.